Iwasawa Theory of Elliptic Curves in Quadratic Twist Families: Acknowledgements

 \section{Acknowledgements}

 We thank Antonio Lei for his questions during a talk that DK gave about this work at the University of Ottawa.
-We thank Jeffrey Hatley for his comments on an earlier draft of this paper.
+We thank Jeffrey Hatley, Sören Kleine, and Ahmed Matar for their comments on an earlier draft of this paper.
 DK acknowledges the support of an AMS--Simons Early Career Travel grant.
 This project was completed while in residence at Simons Laufer Mathematical Sciences Institute (formerly MSRI) in Berkeley, California as part of the Summer Research in Mathematics (2025).
 We thank SLMath for its hospitality and financial support.
 This work was supported by the NSF grant DMS-1928930.